zhanggyb/BlendInt/README.md

   object, you can use the pre-defined UI classes (from a simple button to a MVC based item view), or subclass one of them and customize it easily.
-- It uses [CppEvent](http://code.google.com/p/cpp-events/) to provide
-  a fast Event/Delegate (signal/slot) mechanism.
+- It uses a fast Event/Delegate (signal/slot) framework.
 - It just needs an OpenGL Context, so theoretically you can integrate it in any other GUI framework or toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
 Currently BlendInt uses GLFW 3.1 to display and